 - It's simple.
 Made with some basic pantry staple ingredients, this recipe comes together pretty easily and quickly.

 - It tastes great with any side breakfast side dish.
 We usually serve our egg white french toast with a side of fresh fruit and turkey bacon, but feel free to try other breakfast favorites too.
 The sky's the limit here!

-- It's healthier.
+- It's a nice twist to a classic.
 Made with almond milk and egg whites, we really reduce a lot of calories, cholesterol, and saturated fats.
 You can even use low-carb or whole-wheat bread if desired.

 Egg Whites- You can use liquid egg whites from a carton or actual eggs with the yolks removed.

-Almond milk- Any milk will work just fine, but almond milk is much lower in calories which works well if you're dieting.
+Almond milk- Any milk will work just fine, but almond milk is much lower in calories.

 Sliced bread- I like to keep things simple with some sliced sandwich bread, but feel free to use any sliced bread you have on hand.

-Olive oil- This is just needed for reading the pan or griddle.
+Olive oil- This is just needed for greasing the pan or griddle.
 It encourages browning on the outsides of the french toast while helping it not to stick to the pan.
-Avocado spray oil also works too, if you have it on hand.
+Avocado spray oil also works too.

-Spray your pan with butter to make it nonstick.
+Step 4: Grease your pan with olive oil to make it nonstick.

-Cook the bread for about 2-3 minutes per side in your heated pan until golden brown.
+Step 7: Cook the bread for about 2-3 minutes in your preheated pan.